High School Chemistry (Basic or Honors course)

 - Gas Laws

 - Intermolecular forces

-Will this course prepare you for the SAT Subject Test in Chemistry?
+Will this course prepare you for the Science section of the ACT®?

 Here is a tip: Do the lab write-up as soon after you have completed the lab as possible.
 Your observations and general understanding of the lab begin to fade pretty rapidly after a day or so.